Mohit-Raj-Singh/WhatCode-UI/README.md

 ## Features
 List out the key features of your application.
--SignUP
+- SignUP
--Login
+- Login
--Fetching Cities
+- Fetching Cities
--Search
+- Search
--Add to cart
+- Add to cart
 - Two sizes of UI

 ## Installation & Getting started